apache/cassandra-harry/README.md

-Generally, visitor has to follow the rules specified by DescriptorSelector and PdSelector: (it can only visit issue mutations against the partition that PdSelector has picked for this LTS), and DescriptorSelector (it can visit exactly DescriptorSelector#numberOfModifications rows within this partition, operations have to have a type specified by
+Generally, visitor has to follow the rules specified by DescriptorSelector and PdSelector: (it can only visit issue mutations against the partition that PdSelector has picked for this LTS), and DescriptorSelector (it can visit exactly DescriptorSelector#operationsPerLts rows within this partition, operations have to have a type specified by
 #operationKind, clustering and value descriptors have to be in accordance with DescriptorSelector#cd and
 DescriptorSelector#vds).
 The reason for these limitations is because model has to be able to reproduce the exact sequence of events that was applied to system under test.